rus8/sofar-obj-det/MOT17.md

 # MOT17 Dataset
 The main interest of the authors of the dataset is to track moving objects in videos.
 In particular, they are interested in multiple people tracking algorithms, therefore, people will be the center of attention.
 They provide a set of 600 pictures with a labels file.
+A detailed description of dataset and relative benchmarks can be found [here](https://arxiv.org/pdf/1603.00831.pdf).

 ## Labels description:
 Detection and annotation files are simple comma-separated value (CSV) files.
 Each line represents one object instance and contains 9 values as shown in the following table.